-Safello's platform is easy to use, and available in 31 countries aside from Sweden.
+Safello's platform is easy to use, and available in 31 countries including Sweden.
 With a wide variety of payment methods, most European citizens will love this exchange.
-However, it's only possible for citizens of the EEA or the UK.
+However, it's only available to citizens of the EEA and the UK.

-Safello excels in all three areas, which is why they've earned a trusted reputation among their customer base, both in Sweden and abroad.
+Safello promotes three primary value propositions: speed, security, and transparency and excels in all three areas.
+This is why they've earned a trusted reputation among their customer base, both in Sweden and abroad.

 Bitcoin mining is not the fastest or the easiest way to acquire Bitcoin, and for most people, it's better to buy Bitcoin directly from an exchange or a trusted peer.